Police chase suspect arrested after running into LA River channel in Burbank

 LOS ANGELES (KABC) -- The driver of a suspected stolen box truck who led police on an erratic chase through the Los Angeles area and into the San Fernando Valley was taken into custody after disappearing into a tunnel of an L.A.
 River flood control channel in Burbank Monday morning.

-The chase continued into the San Fernando Valley around 5:45 a.m. as the driver continued to reach high speeds on the northbound 5 Freeway in the Glendale area.
+The chase continued into the San Fernando Valley around 5:45 a.m. as the driver resumed high speeds on the northbound 5 Freeway in the Glendale area.

 The suspect drove through a dirt bank and plowed through a chain link fence before swerving onto a residential street, nearly colliding with a sedan before continuing.